 Backblaze Pricing Plans

 If you were to look at it simply from a price per GB standpoint for an individual user, the plans are fairly equal.
-For families though, CrashPlan is going to come in a lot cheaper, as Backblaze does not offer family plans at a discount.
-It’s $50/yr/computer period.
+For families though, Backblaze wins the Backblaze vs CrashPlan battle, as CrashPlan does no longer offer family plans.

 CrashPlan vs Backblaze – Security